-Aruba is known for its gorgeous beaches and turquoise water.
+(UPDATED MAY 2022) Aruba is known for its gorgeous beaches and turquoise water.
 It is easily one of the most exotic and lovely Caribbean destinations I have been to and features world-class beaches.
-Oranjestad, Aruba, is a top cruise itinerary port, and we have visited the country via cruise ship multiple times, and also by land.
+Oranjestad, Aruba, is a top cruise itinerary port, and we have visited the country via cruise ship multiple times and by land.
 In our experience, here is what to see and do in Aruba.
-You’ll quickly see why Aruba is referred to as “One Happy Island“.
+You’ll quickly see why Aruba is referred to as “One Happy Island.”

-Aruba seceded from the northern Antilles in 1986 and the island became a constituent country of the Kingdom of the Netherlands, sharing Dutch nationality.
-Aruba, together with Bonaire and Curaçao, is referred to as the ABC islands, the western-most islands of the Leeward Antilles in the Caribbean.
+Aruba seceded from the northern Antilles in 1986, and the island became a constituent country of the Kingdom of the Netherlands, sharing Dutch nationality.
+Aruba and Bonaire, and Curaçao are referred to as the ABC islands.
+They are the western-most islands of the Leeward Antilles in the Caribbean.

 Aruba’s waterfront is layered in hues of blue.
 It is so vibrant and beautiful that it looks like you are staring at a picture, even in person.
 I often wonder if there are enough names for the shades of blue even to name each color in these beautiful waters.

-On the northern part of the island, coves cut out of limestone stagger the coastline because the water is very rough.
+On the island’s northern part, coves cut out of limestone stagger the coastline because the water is very rough.
 Take caution as the waves and currents are no joke in Aruba.
 The water looks gorgeous, but it can be dangerous.

 Exploring Aruba’s Amazing Beaches